kora-projects/kora-docs/mkdocs/blog/en/structured-concurrency-in-kora.md

 ---

-## The Architectural Shift: Synchronous Does Not Mean Sequential
+## The Architectural Shift: Synchronous Does Not Mean Sequential { #architectural-shift }

 For a long time, backend development often treated synchronous and concurrent programming as opposites.
 Synchronous usually implied blocking and sequential execution, while asynchronous APIs were the primary way to express large amounts of concurrency.